Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Before getting started **you should ask yourself these questions**:

   1. Does my model have model-specific file formats which are different from the HydroMT defaults?
-  2. Does my model require complex data processing workflows that are not covered (or will not be covered) by the generic model classes?
+  2. Does my model require complex data processing workflows that are not covered (and will not be covered) by the generic model classes?
   3. Will there be a lot of users for my model?

 And depending on the answers, you can decide to start your own plugin yes or no. Answering *yes* to any of the previous